Khabarovsk Bridge: Reconstruction

 After many years of preparatory work, office visits, heated discussions and disputes with the public, who did not want to put up with the loss of the original appearance of the bridge, it was decided to restore it.
 The new project was developed by design teams from St. Petersburg, Moscow and Khabarovsk.

-Work began in 1991 and ended in October 1999.
+Work began in 1991.
+The first phase of construction extended the existing piers of the bridge and built a second track and roadway atop them, which was completed in 1999.
+Then, the trusses of the old bridge were dismantled and replaced with the second half of the new bridge deck, which was completed in 2009.
 As a result, the bridge became double-track for rail traffic on the lower level and two-lane for road traffic on the upper level.